eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 > **Definition:** We say that a set of voters $$S$$ can block candidate $$B$$ with candidate $$A$$", denoted $$A\triangleright_SB$$, whenever every voter in $$S$$ ranks $$A>B$$, then $$B$$ does not win.
 We call such a set a **blocking set**.

-That is, the voters in $$S$$ can "veto" candidate $$B$$ by ranking some other candidate $$A$$ above $$B$$.
+In other words, the voters in $$S$$ can "veto" candidate $$B$$ by ranking some other candidate $$A$$ above $$B$$.

 For example, if $$S$$ is the set of all voters and every voter ranks $$A>B$$, then $$f$$ will prefer $$A>B$$.
 As another example, though it technically does not fall under the purview of our assumptions (but may benefit for intuition), under plurality voting, a strict majority (ex.
 61 Senators out of 100) can block any bill by voting no. While many voting systems have a notion of a blocking set, many of the results we prove will rely on the strategyproof assumptions, and results proved in the previous section, such as monotonicity and Pareto efficiency.

 The idea we are building up to is that under the strategyproof assumption, any blocking set must contain a dictator.
-That is, while many other systems might allow a group of voters to be able to veto an outcome, strategyproofness will force one of those voters to be the Waldo we're looking for: the dictator.
+While many other systems allow a group of voters to veto an outcome, strategyproofness forces one of those voters to be the Waldo we're looking for: the dictator.

 > **Remark:**
 >